Qutb al-Din al-Shirazi: Biography

 Qutb-al-Din's stay in Maragha was short.
 Subsequently, he traveled to Khorasan in the company of al-Tusi where he stayed to study under Najm al-Din Katebi Qazvini in the town of Jovayn and become his assistant.
 Some time after 1268, he journeyed to Qazvin, Isfahan, Baghdad and later Konya in Anatolia.
-This was a time when the Persian poet Jalal al-Din Muhammad Balkhi (Rumi) was gaining fame there and it is reported that Qutb al-Din also met him.
+This was a time when the famous poet Jalal al-Din Muhammad Balkhi (Rumi) was gaining fame there and it is reported that Qutb al-Din also met him.
 In Konya, he studied the Jam'e al-Osul of Ibn Al-Athir with Sadr al-Din Qunawi.
-The governor of Konya, Mo'in al-Din Parvana appointed him as the judge of Sivas and Malatya.
+The governor of Konya, Mu'in al-Din Parwana appointed him as the judge of Sivas and Malatya.
 It was during this time that he compiled the books the Meftāḥ al-meftāh, Ekhtiārāt al-moẓaffariya, and his commentary on Sakkāki.
 In the year 1282, he was envoy on behalf of the Ilkhanid Ahmad Takudar to Sayf al-Din Qalawun, the Mamluk ruler of Egypt.
 In his letter to Qalawun, the Ilkhanid ruler mentions Qutb al-Din as the chief judge.
 Qutb al-Din during this time collected various critiques and commentaries on Avicenna's Canon and used them on his commentary on the Kolliyāt.
 The last part of Qutb al-Din's active career was teaching the Canon of Avicenna and the Shefa of Avicenna in Syria.
 He soon left for Tabriz after that and died shortly after.
 He was buried in the Čarandāb cemetery of the city.

 Shirazi identified observations by the scholar Avicenna in the 11th century and Ibn Bajjah in the 12th century as transits of Venus and Mercury.
 However, Ibn Bajjah cannot have observed a transit of Venus, as none occurred in his lifetime.

 Qutb al-Din had an insatiable desire for learning, which is evidenced by the twenty-four years he spent studying with masters of the time in order to write his commentary on the Kolliyāt.
 He was also distinguished by his extensive breadth of knowledge, a clever sense of humor and indiscriminate generosity.
-He was also a master chess player and played the musical instrument known as the Rabab, a favorite instrument of the Persian poet Rumi.
+He was also a master chess player and played the musical instrument known as the Rabab, a favorite instrument of the famous poet Rumi.